mapbox/price-pigeon/README.md

 The answer to [inconsistent spot price bids](https://github.com/mapbox/spotswap-cfn/issues/22).

 Uses the [AWS Price List API](https://aws.amazon.com/blogs/aws/new-aws-price-list-api/) to generate a mapping of OnDemand prices by instance type.
-This mapping can be referenced during instance creation to make accurate spot bid prices.
+This mapping can be used during instance creation to make accurate spot bid prices.

 *Note: The price supplied is the highest OnDemand price for that instance type across the following regions:
 ```